iTowns/itowns/docs/tutorials/Create-a-simple-globe.md

 second parameter needs to be present: an object that will help place the camera on the globe.

-This object needs to contain three properties: `longitude`, `latitude` and `altitude`, as in any World Geodetic System 84 (WGS84) coordinates.
-So we can either pass an object created by hand, like `{ longitude: 2.35, latitude: 48.8,
+This object needs to contain two properties : a position which the camera is facing (`coord`), and a camera distance to target coordinates (`range`) in meters.
-altitude: 25e6 }` or create a {@link Coordinates} in the WGS84 system.
-A {@link Coordinates} in this reference system has the three asked properties set, so it also answers our needs here.
+For the position argument, we can create a {@link Coordinates} in the WGS84 system - whose EPSG code is 4326.

 Then, having those two objects, the {@link GlobeView} can be created.
 It should result in a simple blue globe like below.